-Promoting male partner HIV testing and safer sexual decision making through secondary distribution of self-tests by HIV-negative female sex workers and women receiving antenatal and post-partum care in Kenya
+Promoting male partner HIV testing and safer sexual decision making through secondary distribution of self-tests by HIV-negative female sex workers and women receiving antenatal and post-partum care in Kenya a cohort study

 Background Increased uptake of HIV testing by men in sub-Saharan Africa is essential for the success of combination prevention.
 Self-testing is an emerging approach with high acceptability, but little evidence exists on the best strategies for test distribution.
 We assessed an approach of providing multiple self-tests to women at high risk of HIV acquisition to promote partner HIV testing and to facilitate safer sexual decision making.